 If you’ve ever wanted to traipse your way around a magical setting and lose yourself in a fairytale fantasy, there are some striking London parks that offer you that chance.
-Heck, if these spots are good enough for Bridgerton then you know they’re picture-perfect!
-But one private garden, found just outside of London, boasts the absolute perfect fantastical setting: Dunsborough Park.
+Heck, some London spots were good enough for Bridgerton, which means you know they’re picture-perfect!
+But one private garden, found just outside of London, beats them all with its fantastical fairytale setting: Dunsborough Park.

-And this weekend, a rare opportunity to explore the stunning site has reared its head.
-One of Dunsborough Park’s rare open days will take place this Saturday (June 29).
-The garden is opening its door to the public (with a ticket!) for the Summer Garden Open Day.
-This will see guests treated to the spectacle of Dunsborough Park’s array of mid-Summer herbaceous and Roses.
+Now, typically, the general public can’t actually access the spot.
+After all, it’s a private garden.
+However, one of Dunsborough Park’s rare open days will take place this Saturday (June 28).
+The garden will open to members of the public (with a ticket!) for the Summer Garden Opening.
+Tickets are now on sale, allowing guests access to the garden.
+Inside, visitors will be treated to the spectacle of Dunsborough Park’s array of mid-Summer herbaceous and Roses.

 Spanning 100 acres, this impressive private estate dates all the way back to the dissolution of the monasteries in the 1500s.
 Spread throughout its impressive land, the gardens boast an incredible array of floral blooms, statues, vistas, and gorgeous garden architecture.

 All of that is capped off by its incredible proximity to London.
-Visiting this pretty-as-a-picutre setting is super easy thanks to being just half an hour outside of London!
+Visiting this pretty-as-a-picture setting is super easy thanks to being just half an hour outside of London!

 Or, at least, it’s easy to visit when it’s open…